Hero image for: Anthropic Closes the Subscription Backdoor for OpenClaw-Style Agents

 • Migration stories: which teams absorb higher API spend, which switch models or vendors, and which architectures add local models or smaller models for loop control.

-• Contract language: expect clearer, louder prohibitions and detection around subscription auth in third-party clients—this file’s facts will age; read Anthropic’s current commercial terms before you bet a product on them.
+• Contract language: expect clearer, louder prohibitions and detection around subscription auth in third-party clients—verify against Anthropic commercial terms and API / usage pricing on each release; facts in posts age.

-• Builder responses: forks, proxies, and “official-only” integrations—watch whether the ecosystem consolidates on APIs or splinters into gray-area clients (high risk for both sides).
+• Builder responses: forks, proxies, and “official-only” integrations—audit claims against OpenClaw GitHub; watch whether the ecosystem consolidates on APIs or splinters into gray-area clients.